fabriceyhc/diffy_fuzz/README.md

 ### Initializing the coverage profile

-TODO: Apoorv, briefly describe your approach and provide runnable code snippet.
+TODO: Apoorv, describe your approach and provide runnable code snippet.
 Include data you provide to step 2 for Aish.

 ### Identifying blocking code

-TODO: Aish, briefly describe your approach and provide runnable code snippet.
+TODO: Aish, describe your approach and provide runnable code snippet.
 Include data you provide to step 3-4 for Fabrice.

 ### Function Approximation